Digital Reception

 Q. Digital TV Reception Problems

-Unlike the old analogue reception problems where the various patterns tell us what the problem is, digital reception generally has the same screen output for all reception problems be it weak signal or radio interference.
+Unlike the old analogue reception problems where the various patterns tell us the problem, digital reception generally has the same screen output for all reception problems be it weak signal or radio interference.
 Usually, cures for the old analogue reception issues will also work for digital reception problems.

-Poor Digital Reception (notice break-up at bottom of picture) Digital Poor Signal
+Poor Digital Reception (notice break-up at bottom of the picture) Digital Poor Signal

 Very Poor Digital Reception (this could be due to weak signal or interference) Digital Very Poor Signal